Valentine-Efagene/sql-injection-experiment/commands.md

   1. username => fsdfs' UNION SELECT 1, 2, 3 -- '
   2. The fsdfs is just random text to make the username query fail, since fsdfs is most likely not a real username in the system
-  3. Progressively increase the number of comma-separated values in the SELECT, until if doesn't fail
+  3. Progressively increase the number of comma-separated values in the SELECT, until it doesn't fail

 - Get DB name and DB user account